-I find it is no surprise with the vast amount of changes Google regularly makes versus how infrequently business owners implement website changes.
+I’ve been hearing about falling web traffic a lot lately.
+I find it is no surprise, with the vast amount of changes Google regularly makes versus how infrequently business owners implement website changes.
 It is inevitable that a website that remains stagnate will lose ground as Google continues to change the rules, which they do about 500 times each year.

 What was sound SEO advice last year and the year before is the Kiss of Google Ranking Death this year.

 Some recent changes are: